bigkevmcd/go-configparser/README.md

 * Delimiters - allows to set custom **key-value** pair delimiters.
 * CommentPrefixes - allows to set custom comment line prefix.
 If line starts with one of the given `Prefixes` it will be passed during parsing.
 * InlineCommentPrefixes - allows to set custom inline comment delimiter.
 This option checks if the line contains any of the given `Prefixes` and if so, splits the string by the prefix and returns the 0 index of the slice.
+* MultilinePrefixes - allows to set custom multiline values prefixes.
+This option checks if the line starts with one of the given `Prefixes` and if so, counts it as a part of the current value.
 * Strict - if set to `true`, parser will return new wrapped `ErrAlreadyExist` for duplicates of *sections* or *options* in one source.
+* AllowEmptyLines - if set to `true` allows multiline values to include empty lines as their part.
+Otherwise the value will be parsed until an empty line or the line which does not start with one of the allowed multiline prefixes.
 * Interpolation - allows to set custom behaviour for values interpolation.
 Interface was added, which defaults to `chainmap.ChainMap` instance.
 ```go
 type Interpolator interface {